 5. Redshirts automatically mean death

-The presence, and often untimely fate of the “redshirts” is one of the most beloved inside jokes within the Star Trek fandom.
+The presence, and often the untimely fate, of the “redshirts” is one of the most beloved inside jokes within the Star Trek fandom.
 It’s spawned numerous pop culture references on series, memes, and more than a few awesome Halloween costumes.

 Check out Entertainment Cheat Sheet on Facebook!